 One of the great things about the Presto FlipSide is that it can lock in a verticle position for storage, providing it with the smallest storage profile of any of the models we tested.
 The downside to the hinge is that the Presto FlipSide actually takes up more counter space than most models when actually in use.
 This most likely is not going to be an issue, but if your waffle making is part of a crowded food prep extravaganza, you may find yourself pushing a bunch of stuff out of the way every time you need to flip the machine to load a new waffle.

 Again, this si a small complaint, but we did notice that the exterior of the Presto FlipSide tends to build up a decent amount of condensation while in use.
 However, keeping a towel handing and doing a quick wipe down between waffles pretty much eliminates this problem.
 Other than condensation, we generally found the Presto FlipSide to be easy to clean.
 Its non-stick irons are fairly effective and tend to only need some wiping down in between uses.
 Unfortunately, these irons are not removable, so bigger messes take a bit more effort to clean, but we found thing actually sticking and charring on the irons to be a rare occurrence.

-The Presto FlipSide lists for $50, but generally sells online for less than $30.
 Considering its performance and user-friendliness, we think this is a fantastic value.
-The only other budget model that comes close is the $24 Cuisinart WMR-CA Round Classic.
-However, the Presto FlipSide is still a decent cut above this model, so if you can find it for $30 it is well worth the extra $6.
+The only other budget model that comes close is the Cuisinart WMR-CA Round Classic.
+However, the Presto FlipSide is still a decent cut above this model and is well worth the extra money.

 The Presto FlipSide offers great waffles and a simple user experience at a low price, making it a great choice for anyone that wants to enjoy quality waffles at home.